AlexanderTheAlright/sociopathit/README.md

 # Sociopath-it

-**Sociopath-it** is a suite of Python tools for data cleaning, harmonization, analysis, and visualization — built for sociologists who love code and distrust objectivity just enough to do it right.
+**Sociopath-it** is a suite of Python tools for data cleaning, harmonization, analysis, and visualization.
+Built for sociologists who love code and distrust objectivity just enough to do it right.

 ---